-Students seeking an accommodation for a disability should contact the Dean of Students.
-Such requests may also be given to the Vice President for Finance, Administration & Treasurer /Equal Opportunity Officer.
+Students seeking reasonable accommodations, modifications of policies, practices or procedures, and/or auxiliary aids and services for a disability should contact the Dean and Associate Dean of Student Affairs ideally at least six weeks before the beginning of the semester.
+Such requests may also be given to the Equal Opportunity Officer.